This month-long Circuit Breaker in Singapore presented Heartland Boy with something that he has always yearned for:

 This book reminds Heartland Boy of the groundbreaking series on low-income families in Singapore, “Dont Call Us Poor“, produced by CNA.
 Heartland Boy also highly recommends watching this series of videos if you are looking for ideas to spend time during the Circuit Breaker.
 Since we are on the topic of inequality, for those who would like to help the less fortunate during this trying COVID-19 period, you may donate your Solidarity Payout from the Government to the 5 beneficiaries listed in this campaign.
 You may also qualify for tax deductions while doing a good deed!

 The Montessori Toddler by Simone Davies

 Heartland Boy was blown away by “The Montessori Toddler” by Simone Davies.
 Immediately after finishing this book, he thought of how his circle of friends (also new parents) could also benefit from the Montessori philosophy.
 This book has totally changed the way he sees toddlers, and at his own daughter, Olympia.
 He learnt that she is now at a developmental phase whereby she is going through a “crisis of self-affirmation” as she realizes that her identity is separate from the adults.
 Toddlers seek to be understood and take in the world around them like sponges.
 The author was able to translate the wisdom of Montessori into simple language that is easy to understand and practical to implement, even in an urban setting like Singapore.
-After reading the guide, Heartland Boy got some tools to work together with Olympia:
+After reading the guide, Heartland Boy got some tools from Amazon to work together with Olympia:

 - A learning tower so that she can witness meal preparations in the kitchen